EMPAT94/empat94.github.io/_gs/tutorial.md

 "Ah, I understand.
 So, what has your spell got to do with an admin?" she asked.

-"Hmmm, well you must know by now that these spells are nothing but programs, right?
+"Hmm, well you must know by now that these spells are nothing but programs, right?
 If I can get superuser rights, then -"

 "Then you can access tools and do stuff that you normally couldn't!" she cut me off and concluded.